jaduplessis/slackbot-template/README.md

-# Event-Driven Slack Application
+# Slack Application Template

-This project demonstrates how to build a custom Slack application using serverless event-driven architectures on AWS to enable cross organizational communication within a multilingual teams by providing real-time message translation.

-The interaction between deployed infrastructure and Slack is handled using the Javascript Bolt framework, which simplifies the process of building Slack apps by providing a simple and intuitive API for handling events and actions.

-This application can be downloaded to your Slack workspace using this link:

 ## Overview

-The application is triggered by Slack events that are routed through AWS EventBridge to relevant Lambda functions, which handle different actions like opening the app home, translating messages and setting language preferences.
-This setup allows for scaling without the complexity of managing a dedicated server, offering a robust solution for enhancing the functionality of Slack within an organization.
+This repository serves as a template for building a Slack applications using serverless event-driven architectures on AWS.
+The template covers the basic auth set up for multi workspace deployments and how to handle different Slack events.

 ## Architecture